numpy/numpy/doc/source/user/basics.creation.rst

 3 - ND array creation objects
 -----------------------------

-The ND array creation objects e.g. :func:`ones`, :func:`zeros`, and
+The ND array creation objects e.g. :func:`numpy.ones`, :func:`numpy.zeros`, and
 :func:`default_rng.random` define arrays based upon the desired shape.
 ND array creation objects can create arrays with any dimension by specifying how many dimensions and length along that dimension in a